cilium/design-cfps/cilium/CFP-42453-oci-cloud-provider-design.md

 ### Impact: Integration with OCI

-### Impact: Increased Maintenanc

-Depending on the chosen solution, there may be additional maintenance and coordination required.

-For in-tree solutions, the controller will need to be updated.

-For out-of-tree solutions, there may be additional integration testing.
+The Kubernetes IPAM solution requires the least effort to integrate with Cilium while also providing a Kubernetes Agnostic solution.
+All other solutions require additional maintenance or coordination to implement.

 ### Key Question: Cilium Testing

-How does Cilium perform CNI testing?
+> How does Cilium perform CNI testing?
 What solution will require the least amount of maintenance/coordination?

+Cloud providers are responsible for their own solutions.

 ### Key Question: Cloud Provider Support Model

-What does the support model look like for Cloud Providers for integrated pieces, like the Cilium Operator?
+> What does the support model look like for Cloud Providers for integrated pieces, like the Cilium Operator?

+The team suggests not implementing in-tree solutions into the Cilium Operator because of the required coordination.

 ### Key Question: Multi-VNIC Solution

-Is there any negative impact from implementing a Multi-VNIC solution?
+> Is there any negative impact from implementing a Multi-VNIC solution?

+Cilium does not have strong support for Multi-VNIC solutions right now.

 ## Future Milestones

+## Single-VNIC Solution

+As a first pass, OCI will implement the Kubernetes IPAM solution.

+Ultimately, the simplicity of the solution along with the CNI agnostic behavior made this the most attractive short term solution.

 ### Multi-VNIC Solution

-Long term, OKE will provide a multi-NIC solution, where users can route pods out of VNICs.
+Long term, OKE will reevalute multi-NIC solutions, where users can route pods out of VNICs, when Dynamic Resource Allocation (DRA) provides better support.

-TODO: Provide more details on this
+[DRANet](https://github.com/google/dranet) is a possible future solution (it would need to incorporate [consumable capacity](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#consumable-capacity)).

+[Node Resource Interface](https://github.com/containerd/nri) is another possible alternative.